SAIL & SNORKEL TRIP ON THE ARUSUN

 This 60 ft catamaran is your ticket to the best snorkel sites on the island.
 We will sail towards The Antilla shipwreck and the Boca Catalina Bay or Malmok reef.
 These reefs are perfect for those who have never snorkeled before; shallow calm water and plenty to see.
 The Antilla is one of the largest WWII ship wreck of the Caribbean.
 This 400 ft freighter was scuttled May 1st, 1940 and is laying on her port side in approximately 60 ft deep water, but the top of the boat just barely misses the surface!
 We provide you with snorkel equipment, lifejacket and instruction.
 On board we will serve you with alcoholic and non-alcoholic beverages, light snacks and off course music.
 All the right ingredients to guarantee you a AWESOME time on board!!

 History of the Arusun

 Then she was sold to Dutch sailor Henk de Velde.
-He named her “Alisun J&B”, after his sponsors.
+He named her after his sponsors “Alisun J&B”.
 He had bought her to sail the world.
 Single handed and non-stop, in a record breaking 150 days.
-That was the plan, but after some serious damage he managed to round the world in 158 days.
-During the trip, he wrote a book about it: “Een sfeer van onrust” [An atmosphere of restlessness], unfortunately out of print now.
+That was the plan, but after some serious damage he managed to sail around the world in 158 days instead.
+During the trip, he wrote a book about his journey: “Een sfeer van onrust” [An atmosphere of restlessness], unfortunately out of print now.